10 Step Home Buyers Guide

 4. Make An Offer

 By now, you’ve previewed properties and you’ve found one that meets 75% of your criteria.
 Make an Offer!
 Your Realtor® will help you with neighborhood statistics to arrive at an offer price.
 Ask them to share a CMA (comparative market analysis) with you.
 The market changes daily so make sure you lean on the advice of your Realtor® to share with you what’s happening in your area.
 If they tell you it’s a “HOT” market, supply is low and demand is high, then you may have to offer full price, or even above the list price to secure a home.
 If the market is slow, inventory high, and buyers are few, then you may be able to negotiate a better deal.
 Trust your agent, not Uncle Bob.
-Although your friends and family all want to help in your home buying process, they are not industry experts and do not know the market.
-You’ve hired a Realtor® to help you because they are.
+Although your friends and family all want to help in your home buying process, they are not industry experts and it may have been years since they had a real estate transaction.
+You’ve hired a Realtor® that does it every day to help you get to the closing table in today’s market.
 Listen to them, or you will probably lose the house you really wanted.